kizniche/Mycodo/docs/Functions.md

 Page\: `Setup -> Function`

+For a full list of supported Inputs, see [Supported Functions](Supported-Functions.md).

 Function controllers perform tasks that often involve the use of Inputs and Outputs.

 ## Custom Functions